-- Room with or live in the same building as other students studying Aeronautics who understand the demands and rigor of the major
+- Live with other Aeronautics students who understand the demands and rigor of the program

-- Learn about clubs, organizations and other groups CAEST students commonly get involved in
+- Learn about clubs, organizations, and programs CAEST students commonly get involved in

-- Have advising appointments in the residence hall
+- Access open academic advising appointments in your residence hall

 Requirements for admission:

-Incoming freshman enrolled in CAEST majoring in Aeronautics and have tested into MATH 11010 are eligible to live in this community.
+Incoming freshmen enrolled in CAEST majoring in Aeronautics, with a minimum high school GPA of 2.5 and have tested into MATH 11010-Algebra for Calculus are eligible to live in this community.